banjocat/ansible-vs-chef-vs-puppet-deploying-mesos/README.md

 The purpose of this repo is to compare puppet and ansible.
 I used Mesos as a target.
 As it has a somewhat complicated deployment path.
 It also is here for me to learn Mesos better as a current client has started to use it.

 ## Disclaimer
-Both ansible and mesos offer community modules for mesos.
+Both ansible and mesos offer community modules/roles for mesos.
 I would probably take a look at using them for a real project.

-For ansible https://github.com/frankhinek/ansible-mesos-cluster.git looks promising (yet like other mesos ansible modules doesn't seem to have much support)
+For ansible https://github.com/frankhinek/ansible-mesos-cluster.git looks promising (yet like other mesos ansible rles doesn't seem to have much support)

 And puppet has https://forge.puppet.com/deric/mesos